Applications are available starting 8:00am on March 31, 2014.

 The Firefighter I Academy is offered through partnerships with the Placer and Nevada County Fire Chief’s Associations and The City of Roseville Fire Department.
 Sierra College is recognized by the California State Fire Marshal and the State Board of Fire Services as an Accredited Regional Training Program.

 Students must enroll in FT 100, Firefighter I Academy (500 hours) and PE 200 Fire Academy Physical Training (80 hours).
 Prerequisites to the Academy require completion of Fire Technology 1, Fire Protection Organization and Health Science 2, Emergency Medical Technician.

 The Firefighter I Academy is offered in an extended format (evenings and weekend classes), which enables students to maintain employment while preparing for a career in the fire service.
-The fall Academy is held August through December, and in the spring, January through May.
+The fall Academy is held late July through December, and in the spring, January through May.
 Classes will be conducted on most weeknights and weekend days.
 The required 80% academic standard for the Firefighter I Academy is rigorous.
 Candidates need to be aware at the outset that this will place extraordinary demands on their time and resources.

 Schedule of Course Meetings will be as follows: